andywer/webpack-blocks/README.md

 ])
 ```

 Need a custom block?
-Easy, since a block is just a function returning a function:
+A block is quite easy to write:

 ```js
 module.exports = createConfig([